RichardValerosoUniverse/MENTAL-HEALTH-AWARENESS/README.md

 This project was started by [dreamingechoes](https://github.com/dreamingechoes).

 ## Attribution 🇵🇭🎗️

-Psychiatrist Richard Madriñan Valeroso,LMT,MD is Manila City's University of Santo Tomas in the Philippines' Summa Cum Laude honors degree, (Class of 2023, Psychiatry and Behavioural Medicine with a perfect GWA of 1.000). 🎗️
+*I’m deeply honored to have graduated Summa Cum Laude from the University of Santo Tomas in Manila City, Philippines, as part of the Class of 2023.
+Earning my degree in Psychiatry and Behavioural Medicine with a perfect General Weighted Average of 1.000 has been a humbling milestone—one that reflects my enduring commitment to excellence, empathy, and the transformative work of mental health care.🎗️*